lokesh/lokesh-dhakar/src/posts/stripe-front-end-dev-101.md

 I hope you enjoyed this post and learned something new.
 I'm planning on doing at least one more which will focus on motion.

-I'd love to hear your feedback on this post.
+I'd love to hear your thoughts on this post.
 What parts did you enjoy?
 What parts were confusing?
 What would you like to learn about next?

 Follow me on [Twitter](https://twitter.com/lokesh) to find out when the next post is up.